ErikBongers/MathParser/README.md

 ```

 ### Numeric notation
+A dot is the decimal separator, but in the section [Formatted values](#formatted-values) there's an alternative.
 ```
-123.456; // a dot is the decimal separator, but in the section [Formatted values](#formatted-values) there's an alternative.
+123.456;
 0xFF; //hexadecimal notation for decimal 255
 0b101; //binary notation for decimal 5
 123e4; //scientific notation for decimal 1230000
 ```

 The type of notation for a variable is remembered for as long as possible.
+That is, MathParser will try to output the value in the initial format.

 ### Operators
 In addition to the usual `+ - * /` operators, there are: